Piedmont food and wine pairing – let’s eat!

-Learn about the group and check out the other blogs after my post.
 My passion for flavor started with wine.
 While I have long enjoyed cooking, my move to Italy brought new meaning as it soothed my feelings of isolation.
-In many ways my knowledge of food and wine pairing came as a byproduct of culture shock through reading, experimentation, and asking tons of questions.
+In many ways, my knowledge of food and wine pairing came as a byproduct of culture shock through reading, experimentation, and asking tons of questions.

 - Piedmont’s primary wine varietals